Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

-We will again set $a_1=1$ to normalize the amplitude of the incoming waves with wavevector $\vect k=(\cos\theta,\sin\theta)k$.
+\hiddensubsubsection{Numerical Results} We will again set $a_1=1$ to choose the incoming wave as one with wavevector $\vect k=(\cos\theta,\sin\theta)k$.
 This allows us to determine the tunneling amplitude which is then used to compute the transmission amplitude $T_1$ shown in Fig. \ref{fig:anisortropdeltaNot0figL} as a function of the width of the potential barrier $L$.

 We find that transmission probabilities get suppressed by the addition of the mass-like term $\delta$ as one would expect from previous sections and semi-classical intuition which dictates that a mass terms suppresses quantum effects such as tunneling.
 Addition of the anisotropy $\lambda\neq 1$ breaks rotational symmetry, however, there does not appear to give rise to any special effect that is unique to the coexistence of both anisotropy and mass-like term.
+The oscillations are again due to a Fabry-Perot-type resonance condition similar to previous sections.